Vote on Election Day

 - Any other government document

 Maybe.
-You need the receipt if you registered to vote on or after October 20, 2020.
+It depends on when you registered to vote.
 If you have it, bring it with you.

-If you are not listed in the poll book for any reason, you can go to your city/township clerk’s office until 8 pm, re-register and vote right there.
+If you are not listed in the poll book for any reason, you can go to your city/township clerk’s office until 8 pm on Election Day, re-register and vote right there.

 Tell a poll worker immediately if you feel someone is trying to intimidate you or harass you.
-If the poll worker is the problem, or they don’t address the problem, call your local city/township clerk or the Voter Assistance Hotline, 1-833-MI-VOTES (1-833-648-6837).
+If the poll worker is the problem, or they don’t address the problem, call your local city/township clerk.

 If someone is challenging your right to vote, take the following steps: